 Do You Need Insurance for Rental Cars?

-Even though they provide you with basic cover, this is often subject to an ‘excess’.
+Any cover you do get with your rental agreement will usually be subject to an ‘excess’.
 This means that you have to pay a contribution towards the repair of the vehicle, no matter who is at fault.
 This can be as high as £2,000, so it is essential to understand what you are liable for before you take out a policy.
-The critical thing with excess insurance is that it will the most vulnerable parts of the vehicle not otherwise covered.
-This includes tyres, windscreens, the undercarriage, and the car roof.

 As with most types of insurance, you don’t have to get it if you don’t want to.
-But with car hire excess insurance, you can pay a small fee to avoid paying a larger one.
+But with a car hire excess policy, you can pay a small fee to avoid paying a larger one.
 Often, with the basic insurance provided, you won’t be covered for things such as broken windscreens or tyres, which can easily be damaged.
-Commonly referred to as ‘Excess Reimbursement Insurance’ or ERI, it can be done through a third party or the rental hire company themselves.

 Renting a vehicle, and the car insurance that comes with it, is like any other purchase - the more research you do the better.
 There are a few key tips when it comes to renting that you should bear in mind:

 Whether you’re looking for long-term car hire excess cover or a one-off car hire insurance policy for a single trip, it’s important to start your research sooner rather than later.
 Familiarise yourself with local regulations if travelling abroad and read your car rental terms and conditions carefully to make sure you know exactly what you’re covered for.